-Chapter 4: Transportation Demand Management
+Chapter 4: Transportation Demand Management (TDM)

-Transportation Demand Management (TDM) strategies are geared toward increasing vehicle occupancy, promoting the use of alternative modes, reducing the number of automobile trips, decreasing overall trip lengths, and improving air quality.
+TDM strategies are intended to reduce the number of single-occupant vehicle trips, promote the use of transit and active transportation options, decrease overall trip lengths, and improve air quality.
 The adoption of a TDM ordinance was required from every local jurisdiction for Orange County's 1991 CMP.
-The adoption of these ordinances is no longer a statutory requirement; however,

-OCTA continues to encourage local jurisdictions to maintain these ordinances as a means of reducing greenhouse gas emissions.
+The adoption of these ordinances is no longer a statutory requirement; however, OCTA continues to encourage local jurisdictions to maintain these ordinances.